-IFC helps to provide customized short- and medium-term working capital and risk sharing solutions.
+Through partnering financial institutions, IFC helps to provide customized short- and medium-term working capital and long-term agricultural financing.
+Our investments include credit lines and risk participation.
 We often compliment these investments with advisory services.

-Our key agricultural finance programs include the Global Trade Liquidity Program (GTLP), the Food and Agri and Global Warehouse Finance Program (GWFP), the Critical Commodities Finance Program, and the Food System Development Program.
+Our key agricultural finance programs include the Global Trade Liquidity Program (GTLP), the Food and Agri and Global Warehouse Finance Program (GWFP), the Critical Commodities Finance Program, and the Food System Development Program (FSDP).

 In Kosovo, Microfinance Expands Herds—And Hopes